afariha/ConformanceConstraintsReproducibility/README.md

 pdflatex paper
 ```

-You should see the paper reproduced as `paper.pdf`
+You should see the paper reproduced as `paper.pdf`.